 - Overview of a diverse range of spatial software, both desktop and web-based, including GIS

-- Georeferencing historical maps using the web-based tools
+- Georeferencing historical maps

 - Producing map compositions, and sharing geographic data for collaborations

 Fee for the 1-day program is $25 for people with a valid Harvard ID, and $350 for others.